In this tutorial, you will focus on customizing a better search experience and on building an elegant and productive navigation experience.

 This tutorial is the sixth unit of the Data Authoring track.
 Make sure to complete the first five units before starting this tutorial:

-If you have not already done so, you can download resources such as images used within this tutorial by clicking on the button below.
+Also, if you have not already done so, click the button below to download resources such as the images and data sets that will be used within this tutorial.

 DOWNLOAD TUTORIAL RESOURCES

-In the next steps, you will discover the search capabilities of Semarchy xDM, and you will be guided to create a custom search form for the Employee entity and the Global Search.
+In this section, you will discover the search capabilities of Semarchy xDM and learn how to create a custom search form for the Employee entity and the Global Search.

 Built-in search types

-xDM provides built-in search types that you can configure as available search methods in your business views.
+xDM provides built-in search types that you can customize as accessible search options in your business views.

 Built-in search types include:

-Search forms allow you to specify search parameters that users will use to filter data.
-Your search forms will use these parameters to build a SemQL condition that applies the desired filter.
+Search forms enable you to define search criteria for users to filter data.
+They utilize these criteria to build a SemQL condition that applies the desired filter.

-Search parameters can be exposed as simple text fields, checkboxes, date pickers, static drop-down lists, or dynamic value pickers.
+Search parameters may manifest as text fields, checkboxes, date pickers, static drop-down lists, or dynamic value pickers.

 In the next sections, you will learn how to build your first search form and enhance the Global Search with a second search form.